British Iron Age: Periodisation

 The Iron Age has been further subdivided with the "Late Iron Age" in Britain showing developments of new types of pottery, possibly influenced by Roman or Gaulish cultures.
 The clearing of forests for cultivation of agricultural crops intensified and areas with heavier and damper soil were settled.
 Spelt (Triticum spelta) was planted in these areas like the Tees Lowlands and some parts of Northern England.

 The end of the Iron Age extends into the very early Roman Empire under the theory that Romanisation required some time to take effect.
 In parts of Britain that were not Romanised, such as Scotland, the period is extended a little longer, say to the 5th century.
-The geographer closest to AD 100 is perhaps Ptolemy.
-Pliny and Strabo are a bit older and therefore a bit more contemporary, but Ptolemy gives the most detail and the least theory.
+Roman geographers like Ptolemy, Pliny and Strabo knew about the island.

 Archaeological evidence

 Maiden Castle, Dorset, is one of the largest hill forts in Europe.